…in english please!

 Albums of the Year: Eight Bells

-von am 15.
+by on 15.
 Dezember 2016

 Landless marks the almost seamless sequel to The Captain’s Daughter, and continues to tell the tale of a soul lost at sea, that has to discover that there is no place to return to, equally depressing as it is captivating.
 Melynda Jackson expands the paths her band Eight Bells are walking in various ways beyond that: as unpredictable the swell between etheric melodies, opressive doom and bursts of black metal may be, as homogeneously Jackson manages to weave them together.
 And not only did Landless make a strong statement for one of the best albums of its kind in 2016, but also established Eight Bells as exceptional representatives of their genre.